Sri Lanka by Local Rail

 Overnight: Heritance Kandlama, Dambulla or Similar (B,D)

-After lunch, we’ll return to the hotel and enjoy a leisurely afternoon before gathering for dinner.
+After lunch at a local restaurant, we’ll return to the hotel and enjoy a leisurely afternoon before gathering for dinner.

-After breakfast, we will check out of our hotel and journey to Polonnaruwa, Sri Lanka’s second ancient capital and a UNESCO World Heritage Site.
+After breakfast and check out, we’ll board our private coach and journey to Polonnaruwa, Sri Lanka’s second ancient capital and a UNESCO World Heritage Site.
 Originally established as a military outpost, Polonnaruwa was renamed Jananathamangalam by the Chola dynasty after their invasion in the 10th century.
 During our tour, you’ll explore the ruins of palaces, temples, and stupas, with a highlight being the impressive 14-metre-high granite carvings of the reclining Buddha, showcasing the peak of Sinhalese rock carving.

-After lunch, we will drive to our hotel through the Minneriya National Park, renowned for its vast grasslands, ancient reservoir, and diverse wildlife.
-It is home to elephants, deer, and exotic birds, offering a glimpse into Sri Lanka’s rich natural heritage.
+After lunch, we’ll drive to our hotel through the Minneriya National Park – renowned for its vast grasslands, ancient reservoir, and diverse wildlife, it’s home to elephants, deer, and exotic birds, offering a glimpse into Sri Lanka’s rich natural heritage.

-We’ll arrive in the afternoon and the rest of the day and night is at leisure.
+We’ll arrive in the mid-afternoon and the rest of the day and night is at leisure.

 Overnight: Cinnamon Lodge, Habarana or Similar (B, L)